-At your request we have updated our previous estimate of Enbridge Gas Distribution Inc.'s ("EGDI") share of pension and benefits expense and cash contributions in 2015 for the following pension and non-pension post retirement plans:
+At your request we have prepared an estimate of Enbridge Gas Distribution Inc.'s ("EGDI") share of pension and benefits expense and cash contributions in 2016 for the following pension and non-pension post retirement plans:

-- Pension Plan for Employees of Enbridge Gas Distribution Inc. and Affiliates (the "EGD RPP"); - Supplemental Executive Retirement Plan of Enbridge Gas Distribution (the "SERP"); - Supplementary Senior Executive Retirement Plan of Enbridge Gas Distribution Inc. (the "SSERP"); and - Non-pension Post Retirement Plan for Employees of Enbridge Gas Distribution Inc. (the "OPEB Plan").
+- The Pension Plan for the Employees of Enbridge Gas Distribution Inc. and Affiliates (the "EGD RPP"); - The Retirement Plan for the Employees of Enbridge Inc. and Affiliates (the "EI RPP"); - The Enbridge Supplemental Pension Plan (the "SPP"); - The Supplementary Executive Retirement Plan of Enbridge Gas Distribution and Affiliates (the "SERP"); - The Supplementary Senior Executive Retirement Plan of Enbridge Gas Distribution Inc. (the "SSERP"); and - The Non-pension Post Retirement Plan for Employees of Enbridge Gas Distribution Inc. (the "OPEB Plan")